fineshopdesign/cf-wasm/packages/photon/README.md

 ## Documentation

-To explore all the functions at [official documentation](https://docs.rs/photon-rs/).
+To explore all the functions, visit the [official documentation](https://docs.rs/photon-rs/).

 ## Awesome Projects